Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Our web service is going to expose endpoints to calculate sunrise and sunset times based on the user's IP or provided location.
 To make things a bit more interesting, we'll also add a Redis caching layer to store previous calculations for faster responses.

 The tests will work by launching the app in a simulated environment where it can receive HTTP requests, handle routing, perform validation, and exhibit almost identical behavior to an app running in production.
-At the same time, we will also use Docker to make sure our tests are relying on the same infrastructural dependencies as the real app does.
+At the same time, we will also use Docker to make sure our tests rely on the same infrastructural dependencies as the real app does.

 Let us first go over the implementation of the web app to understand what we're dealing with.
-Note, some parts in the code snippets below are omitted for brevity, but you can also check out the full project on [GitHub](https://github.com/FuncTestingInAspNetCoreExample).
+Note, some parts in the code snippets below are omitted for brevity, but you can also check out the full project on [GitHub](https://github.com/Tyrrrz/FuncTestingInAspNetCoreExample).

 First off, we will need a way to get the user's location by IP, which is done by the `LocationProvider` class we've seen in earlier examples.
 It works simply by wrapping an external GeoIP lookup service called [IP-API](https://ip-api.com/):